ChaoXiao26/CSU-CS314-Spring2021/reports/sprint4.md

 ## Retrospective

 ### Things that went well
 We completed 3 epics.
+Also, we managed to clean up some of our code smells that were destroying our code.
+Despite a team member being sick for a majority of the sprint, the team was able to complete 74 story points.
+Through adversity the team was still able to accomplish a lot.

 ### Things we need to improve
 We need to finish more epics.
+Our team communication has completely fallen off and we need to work on that for the next sprint.
+We also need to review other team members code before merging the pull request.
+Trust is an issue on our team and we have one sprint to overcome this.

 ### One thing we will change next time
 We need to be more productive.